 MHA also operates a housing choice voucher (HCV) program.
 Therefore admissions of extremely low-income families to MHA's HCV program during MHA's fiscal year that exceed the 75 percent minimum target requirement for the voucher program, shall be credited against MHA's basic targeting requirement in the public housing program for the same fiscal year.
-However, under these circumstances the fiscal year credit to the public housing program must not disabilities, will also be given the benefit of the working preference [24 CFR 960.206(b)(2)].
+However, under these circumstances the fiscal year credit to the public housing program must not exceed the lower of: (1) ten percent of public housing waiting list admissions during MHA fiscal year; (2) ten percent of waiting list admissions to MHA's housing choice voucher program during MHA fiscal year; or (3) the number of qualifying low-income families who commence occupancy during the fiscal year of MHA public housing units located in census tracts with a poverty rate of 30 percent or more.
+For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family.

 1 Families, where the head, spouse, cohead, or sole member is employed at least 20 hours per week.
-As required by HUD, families where the head and spouse, or sole member is a person age 62 or older, or is a person with exceed the lower of: (1) ten percent of public housing waiting list admissions during MHA fiscal year; (2) ten percent of waiting list admissions to MHA's housing choice voucher program during MHA fiscal year; or (3) the number of qualifying low-income families who commence occupancy during the fiscal year of MHA public housing units located in census tracts with a poverty rate of 30 percent or more.
-For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family.
+As required by HUD, families where the head and spouse, or sole member is a person age 62 or older, or is a person with disabilities, will also be given the benefit of the working preference [24 CFR 960.206(b)(2)].

 2 Including dating violence, sexual assault, or stalking who has either been referred by a partnering service agency or consortia or who is seeking an emergency transfer under VAWA from MHA's housing choice voucher program or other covered housing program operated by MHA.
-Top of the Document